kiwicom/orbit/packages/orbit-components/src/Timeline/README.md

 # Timeline

-To implement Timeline component into your project you'll need to add the import:
+To implement the `Timeline` component into your project you'll need to add the import:

 ```jsx
 import Timeline, { TimelineStep } from "@kiwicom/orbit-components/lib/Timeline";
 ```

-After adding import into your project you can use it simply like:
+After adding import to your project you can use it simply like:

 ```jsx
 <Timeline>